alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 not leaking any hardcoded passwords, secret keys, user data, puzzle ideas I want to use again, and so on.

-As far as I know, the only open-source puzzlehunt codebase is Puzzlehunt CMU's codebase, which can be found at [this GitHub](https://github.com/dlareau/puzzlehunt_server).
+As far as I know, the only open-source puzzlehunt code base is Puzzlehunt CMU's codebase, which can be found at [this GitHub](https://github.com/dlareau/puzzlehunt_server).
 Our hunt code is forked from this code, with several modifications.
 It's written